mjago/Linux-Embedded-Journal/docs/source/Buildroot.rst

 Introduction
 ------------

-The first build tool to look at is `Buildroot <https://buildroot.org>`_.
-Buildroot claims to be a simple, efficient and easy-to-use tool to generate embedded Linux systems through a cross-compilation process on a host machine.
+The `Buildroot <https://buildroot.org>`_ project claims to be a simple, efficient and easy-to-use tool to generate embedded Linux systems through a cross-compilation process on a host machine.
 It has a simple structure that makes it easy to understand and extend.
 It relies only on the well-known Makefile language.

-Buildroot rakes care of:
+Buildroot takes care of:

 - cross compilation.
 In other words, compiles GCC for you.
 Several architectures supported.
 - bootloading.
 Several bootloaders supported.